 name for the lay leadership training program it

 The Deaf Mission staff of the Lutheran Church -- Missouri Synod (LCMS)

 originally created Deaf Pah and DIT specifically for LCMS Deaf

 congregations.
-You can see this connection most clearly in the
+You can see this connection most clearly in the theology and doctrine classes.

 We have opened access to Deaf Pah course materials to people of all